HakaiInstitute/kelp-o-matic/docs/beginner_guide/post_processing.md

 this step.

-1. Select all polygon features classified as giant kelp by opening the attribute table and “select by attribute”.
+1. Select all polygon features classified as giant kelp by opening the attribute table and `select by attribute`.
 Select features representing giant kelp by typing: `"gridcode" = 2`.
-   At the bottom
-   of the attribute table click on the "Show selected records" tab.
+   At the bottom of the attribute table click on the `Show selected records` tab.
-2. Right-click the "species" field you created earlier.
-Select "Field Calculator".
+2. Right-click the `species` field you created earlier.
+Select `Field Calculator`.
-3. In the text box enter "Macrocystis pyrifera" (with quotes included) and click OK.
+3. In the text box enter `Macrocystis pyrifera` (with quotes included) and click OK.
    This will fill
    out that attribute for all the selected polygons.

-Repeat steps 1 - 3 for bull kelp by using `"gridcode" = 3` and "Nereocystis luetkeana".
+Repeat steps 1 - 3 for bull kelp by using `"gridcode" = 3` and `Nereocystis luetkeana`.

-1. Review all the polygon species classification and manually change ones that the KoM classifier misclassified by changing the text in the "species" field for that polygon feature.
+1. Review all the polygon species classification and manually change ones that the KoM classifier misclassified by changing the text in the `species` field for that polygon feature.
 2. Save edits.
-3. Delete the "gridcode" attribute once you are done.
+3. Delete the `gridcode` attribute once you are done.
 4. Save edits.

 ### Export Data

 That's it!
-You can now export your data a shapefile and give it an appropriate name.
+You can now export your data a shapefile or gdb feature class and give it an appropriate name.